 A: We do have a limited number of scholarship positions for both the men’s and women’s teams.
 We look to offer these positions to players who we believe will occupy a spot in the top 5 on our roster.

 Need-based financial aid is available.
-However, because the University of Virginia is a public university, this is available only to US citizens.
+However, because the University of Virginia is a public university, this form of aid is available only to US citizens.
 We advise PSAs who are interested in applying for financial aid to identify this need at the earliest possible point in communication.
-The evaluation process for determining whether a player qualifies for need-based financial aid requires additional paperwork.
+The evaluation process for determining whether a player qualifies for need-based financial aid requires additional paperwork, which can take some time to fully complete.

 DO YOU ACCEPT TRANSFER STUDENTS?